Albert Edward Martin: Local politics

 Martin continued to enjoy a political career at local government level.
 He was charter mayor of the new Municipal Borough of Barking in 1931 and was re-elected mayor in November 1932.
 He was sometime chairman of Barking Education Committee and of the Food Control Committee.
 He was also an alderman of the Borough.

 Death

 Martin died at his home, Oak Hall, The Leas, Westcliff-on-Sea, Essex, on 26 July 1936.

+Honours

+In July 1933, Martin was given the Freedom of the Borough of Southend-on-Sea.